err3v/Loki-Demo/README.md

 1. Check the troubleshooting section above
 2. Review the debug output in the console
+3. Run the test scripts to diagnose connection issues
-3. Check the Grafana Cloud status page
+4. Check the Grafana Cloud status page
-4. Open an issue in the repository
+5. Open an issue in the repository

 ---